ttarlov/nature-office/README.md

 **Technologies Used:**
 *React*, *React Router*, *ES6*, *TDD*, *SCSS*, *MobX*, *Fetch API for receiving 3rd party data*

-Nature Office is an appication we built during our time at [Turing School of Softwar and Design](http://turing.io).
+Nature Office is an appication we built during our time at [Turing School of Software and Design](http://turing.io).
 The goal for this project, over the course of nine days, was to incorporate a new technology into our application that wasn’t explicitly taught.
 We chose to learn global state management using MobX.

 **Challenges:**